benjaminhansen/filament-draftable/README.md

     // add exclusions to this array to prevent them from being saved in the draft public ?array $excludeFromDraft = ['password'];

-    // set how long the cookie should be valid for (in seconds) public int $saveDraftFor = 3600;

     // add/modify this method
     protected function getFormActions(): array